 I’ve pinned pretty egg carton flower crafts for a few years.
 This year I’m trying to make more of my inspiring pins.
 First I thought I would use paper egg cartons which seems to be the favorite among crafters.
 You can paint them any color.
 Then I saw a neighbor throwing away colored styrofoam egg cartons in white, pink, and yellow.
 (Our county does not accept styrofoam in recyclables.)
 Hmm, okay I decided to rescue the styrofoam and give it a try.

-Today I’m joining a few blogging friends for an upcycle challenge.
+Today I’m upcycleing a plastic container for an Easter/spring decoration..
 I have saved a white Tide pod container for an easy makeover.
 In the fall you’ve probably seen the orange ones made into pumpkins.
 The white are popular for snowmen in winter crafting.
 Since it is white, it is perfect for a bunny head for spring.

 By January 1st, my Christmas decorations were all packed up.
 I felt a sense of relief that it was done, but then I stared at the house and thought what can I put up next?
 Normally I do a red rose arrangement and a few red touches to the living room for January and February.
 Now I wanted something pretty on the front door.
 On Sunday, I started to work with a grapevine wreath and flowers.
 I used a grapevine wreath because it’s so easy to attach additional elements to the wreath with minimal wire and glue.
 I know it’s only January 5th, but I need something bright and cheerful.